-In Splunk, add a new UDP network input and apply your new source type to it.
+In Splunk, add a new TCP or UDP network input and apply your new source type to it.
 Configure the network input as necessary, but make sure you set up the following:

-- 1. It must use the UDP protocol. - 2.
+- 1. The protocol must match the one specified in your forwarding configuration: either TCP or UDP. - 2.
 Specify the source type you defined earlier; in this example, it is InTrust.

-Make a note of the port number where Splunk will listen for forwarded UDP traffic.
+Make a note of the port number where Splunk will listen for forwarded traffic.
 You are going to need it for InTrust forwarding configuration.

-If you want to skip configuration through the Splunk UI, include the following snippet in the <Splunk\ installation folder>\etc\apps\search\local\inputs.conf file:
+If you want to skip configuration through the Splunk UI, include a snippet like the following in the <Splunk installation_folder>\etc\apps\search\local\inputs.conf file:

 '''

-[udp://514]
+[tcp://514]

 connection_host = ip

 index = main

 sourcetype = InTrust

 '''